Keomuku Beach

 Keomuku Beach is accessible with a four-wheel drive.
 There are many access roads from Keomuku Road to the beach.

-• Six miles of shoreline on Lanai's east coast
+• Expansive shoreline: Covers approximately six miles of coastline on Lanai's remote east side.

 Show Form